A lot of customers worry about shipping livestock in the winter. We don't blame you. It's usually cold, windy, snowing, and nasty out.

 Take this package for example.
 Fedex delayed it a day and it was full of hundreds of anemones.
 Granted we lost some of them but a majority of them lived and thrived.

-No matter what season it is you shouldn't worry.
+No matter what season it is, you shouldn't worry about shipping coral livestock.

 We ship thousands of packages year round and have years of experience.
 All of our livestock has a 10 day guarantee.
 We even cover our livestock if there is a weather delay or other carrier delay.
 Most companies leave you hanging when there is a weather or carrier delay.
 We also give you a refund, not store credit like others, if something doesn't make it and you follow our guarantee instructions.
 If we think its not safe to ship, we won't.
 Why would we risk it?
 It's money out of our pocket if something doesn't survive, not yours.